 The 2 Ws and 1H Of Food

-To answer what to eat, we’d suggest a well-balanced diet with plenty of vegetables, whole grains, fruits, animal proteins, and healthy fats.
+To answer how to eat healthy after unlock, we’d suggest a well-balanced diet with plenty of fruits and vegetables, whole grains, fruits, animal proteins, and healthy fats.
 Also, keep yourself hydrated by drinking plenty of water and other healthy beverages like fruit juice, buttermilk, etc.

-The way you cook your food plays a role in your diet plan as well.
-Avoid deep-fried and oily foods as much as you can as there are a number of health issues related to it, including stomach-aches, obesity, risk of heart diseases, etc. Avoid greasy foods with these cooking hacks instead.
+The way you cook your food plays a role in your diet plan for a healthy lifestyle as well.
+The tips for healthy eating after unlock include – avoid deep-fried and oily foods as much as you can as there are a number of health issues related to it, including stomach-aches, obesity, risk of heart diseases, etc. Avoid greasy foods with these cooking hacks instead.

-- Oven fry: This is basically baking food at a very high temperature, allowing it to get crisp with using little or no oil.
+- Oven fry: This is basically baking healthy foods at a very high temperature, allowing it to get crisp with using little or no oil.

 - Steaming: It uses the steam from hot water to cook the food.
 This method requires no oil at all.
-The steaming method is used to cook a number of tasty, authentic Indian dishes.
+You must know this method if you want to know how to start eating healthy after unlock.
+Steaming method is used to cook a number of tasty, authentic Indian dishes.

 - Grilling: It requires a minimal amount of oil and is ideal for cooking meat.